 Our interest in a trip back out to Rockland County was strong, and after some research, we thought of Doodletown as irresistible.

-Paved roads lead to a reservoir built after the demise of Doodletown, but we wanted to get close to the feel the original pioneers had.
+Paved roads lead to a reservoir built after the demise of Doodletown, but we wanted the feel the original pioneers had.

 We drove to the trailhead in Bear Mountain State Park and found the blazes that signal the start of the three mile trek into the hills.